Tyh2001/tyh-ui2/README.md

 ## Introduction:bulb:

-The next generation UI component library of tyh UI is based on vue3 Version, fully embrace vue3
+The next generation ui component library of tyh-ui is based on vue3 Version, fully embrace vue3.

 > Simplicity first

-Tyh UI is very concise and clear as a whole, although it does not have many advanced components,But the results were achieved in a simple way.
+Tyh-ui is very concise and clear as a whole, although it does not have many advanced components,But the results were achieved in a simple way.

 > Light weight and easy